SMART: Simulated Students Aligned with Item Response Theory for Question Difficulty Prediction: Additional Dataset Details

 \subsection{Cross-Validation Splitting}

-We perform our cross-validation splits such that 1) each item appears in train, validation, and test at least once, and 2) the distribution of item difficulties should be roughly the same across train, validation, and test over all folds.
+We create our cross-validation splits such that 1) each item appears in train, validation, and test at least once, and 2) the distribution of item difficulties should be roughly the same across train, validation, and test over all folds.
 We achieve these requirements using the following algorithm.
 First, we sort all items according to their difficulty.
 Second, we partition all items into 10 difficulty buckets of up to 5 items each.
 Third, we sequentially construct a list of items by adding one random item at a time from each bucket in a round-robin fashion; the resulting list is striped by difficulty bucket.
-Finally, we evenly rotate this list 5 times to form the 5 cross-validation folds, partitioning the list at 29 and 39 items to create the train/validation/test splits.
+Finally, we evenly rotate this list 5 times to form the 5 cross-validation folds, partitioning each rotation at 60\% and 80\% to create a train/validation/test split.